Best Invoicing Software for Freelancers: 13 Tools Ranked for 2026

 Best for: Hourly freelancers (writers, designers, consultants) billing fewer than 50 clients who want clean time-to-invoice automation without touching accounting concepts.

-Wave removed its subscription fee entirely for core invoicing and accounting.
-You pay nothing monthly.
-The catch: payment processing fees are higher than most competitors, and the feature set is deliberately limited to financial tools only.
+Wave dropped its subscription fee for core invoicing and accounting in 2024, and the Starter plan remains free in 2026.
+The catch: per-transaction fees are higher than every paid competitor on this list, and the feature set is deliberately limited to financial tools only.

 Key features: